Matthew Benham

 Matthew Alexander Benham (born May 1968) is a British businessman who is the owner of English Premier League club Brentford.
 He is also the founder and owner of Smartodds, a statistical research company for professional gamblers, and owner of Matchbook betting exchange.
-A graduate of Oxford University in physics who worked in finance in the City of London, he is widely known for his unorthodox data analytics-driven approach to decision-making in football.
+A graduate in Physics from Oxford University who worked in finance in the City of London, he is widely known for his unorthodox data analytics-driven approach to decision-making in football.

 Early life and education

 Benham grew up in a family of cricket supporters in Eton, where his parents were teachers.
 A longtime fan of Brentford, Benham attended his first match in 1979 at the age of eleven.
 He attended Slough Grammar School, and enjoyed mathematics.
 In December 1982, at the age of 14, he skipped school with a friend to watch Brentford play an away game against Nottingham Forest.
 In 1989, he graduated from the University of Oxford with a degree in physics.